okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/mfaoob/use-flow.md

 Note the parameters that are passed:

-- `client_id` matches the client ID of the native application that you created in the [Set up your app](#set-up-your-app) section.
+- `client_id` matches the client ID of the application that you created in the [Set up your app](#set-up-your-app) section.
 You can find it at the top of your app's **General** tab.
 - `scope` must be at least `openid`.
 See the **Create Scopes** section of the [Create an authorization server guide](/docs/guides/customize-authz-server/main/#create-scopes).
-- `grant_type` is `password`, indicating that you are using the Resource Owner Password grant type.
+- `grant_type` is `password`, indicating that you're using the Resource Owner Password grant type.
 - `username` is the identifier for the user (email).
 - `password` is the password of the matching user.

 Not used in this example:

 `grant_types_supported` (Optional) is a list of grant types that the client supports.
 Some clients aren't able to support all grant types.
-Use this parameter to specify to Okta that the included grant types are all that the client supports so that Okta can return an error if the the provided grant types won't satisfy the access policy.
+Use this parameter to specify to Okta that the included grant types are all that the client supports.
+This allows Okta to return an error if the provided grant types don't satisfy the access policy.

 For more information on these parameters, see the `/token` [endpoint](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/token).